hgercke/RGBtoHDMI/Readme.md

 ![](images/IMG_0860_small.png)

-4. Locate the Denise chip and take it out of the Socket (If you are unlucky and you Denise chip is soldered directy to the Motherboard you have to unsolder it.
+4. Locate the Denise chip and take it out of the Socket (If you are unlucky and your Denise chip is soldered directy to the Motherboard you have to unsolder it.
 It can be a pain but not impossible.)

 ![](images/IMG_0856_small.png)